Tickets: $0-$25, pay what you can

 Important note about visiting CPR:

-full vaccination against Covid-19 as well as a vaccine booster (if eligible), along with a photo ID, to enter CPR.
+CPR requires all visitors, artists, and staff to provide documentation of full vaccination against Covid-19 as well as a vaccine booster (if eligible), along with a photo ID, to enter CPR.
 For more information about booster eligibility, please visit the CDC's website.
 Masks must also be worn at all times inside CPR.